-The Appointment of Managing director is directed by the Section 203 of the Companies Act, 2013 (prior Section 269 of the Companies Act, 1956).
+The Appointment of Managing director is directed by Section 203 of the Companies Act, 2013 (before Section 269 of the Companies Act, 1956).
 However, it is not mandatory to appoint a Managing Director in a Private Limited Company under the Companies Act, 2013.

 He acts as the chief executive.
 He occupies a position of dual authority and responsibility.
 As a manager, he performs the managerial functions and as a director, he attends the Board meetings.

-Only that person can be appointed as a Managing Director or Whole-time Director who he is already a director in the company.
-So one cannot Appoint a non-director as a Managing or Whole-time Director.
+Only that person can be appointed as a Managing Director or Whole-time Director who is already a director in the company.
+So one cannot Appoint a non-director is a Managing or Whole-time Director.

 APPOINTMENT OF MANAGING DIRECTOR, WHOLE–TIME DIRECTOR OR MANAGER:

 - A company cannot appoint both the managing director and manager at the same time.

 - Managing Director, whole-time director, and manager can be appointed for a maximum of 5-year tenure, however, the company may re-appoint them before the expiry of their present term but not before one year before the expiry of the term.
 This means a company may re-appoint them for next term in the last year of the current term.
 [Sub – section (2)]

 - At the time of appointment for these positions, the minimum age is Twenty-one years and retirement are is seventy years. so person below age twenty-one can be appointed as Managerial Personnel.

 Procedure for appointment of a person who has attained an age of 70 years: